Skip to main content

 properties:

-historyTimeToLive: P365D # default history for 1 year
+historyTimeToLive: P365D # Keep process history for one year

 loggingContextActivityId: tsm.camunda.activityId